-Kremena Todorova teaches American Literature as well as classes that ask students to meet and work with their neighbors face to face.
+Kremena Todorova teaches American Literature at Transylvania University.
 Born and raised in Communist Bulgaria, she continues to draw inspiration for her art and teaching from Timur and his commitment to community.
 She became an official American on December 10, 2010.

-Kurt Gohde and Kremena Todorova capture photographs at the periphery of American culture, where drag queens, discarded couches, and abandoned motel signs exist.
+Kurt Gohde and Kremena Todorova’s collaborative works are conceived to examine socio-political issues and questions of identity and place.
 They have traveled to Los Angeles, Indianapolis, New Orleans, San Antonio, and Portland to photograph the people who live near the couches and easy chairs found on these cities’ curbs.
-The resulting collection of images is part of an ongoing artwork, DISCARDED: USA.
-With the Lexington Tattoo Project—a public artwork that placed the words of a poem, as permanent tattoos, on the bodies of 253 Lexingtonians—Kurt and Kremena have started a movement and are working with several other cities to launch locally based pride-of-place Tattoo Projects.
-Kurt and Kremena have exhibited their collaborative work in Boulder, Indianapolis, Lexington, Louisville, Oneonta, New York, San Antonio, and Venice Beach.
+The resulting collection of images is part of DISCARDED: USA.
+With the Lexington Tattoo Project—a public artwork that placed the words of a poem, as permanent tattoos, on the bodies of 253 Lexingtonians—Kurt and Kremena started a global movement, uniting people one tattoo at a time.
+Love Letter To the World and the Englewood Project are the latest in their series of tattoo projects.